byorgey/blog/posts/2026/04/26/FTA.lagda.md

 quodlibet](https://en.wikipedia.org/wiki/Principle_of_explosion)*"), and is implemented using Agda's absurd pattern, written `()`.
-If Agda can tell that there are no possible constructors which could give rise to a value of a certain type, we can pattern-match on it with `()`, and are then absolved of having to provide a right-hand side for the definition in that case.
+If Agda can tell that there are no possible constructors which could give rise to a value of a certain type, we can pattern-match on it with `()`, and are absolved of providing a right-hand side for the definition in that case.

 ```agda
 data ⊥ : Set where